 Many women want to wear clothing that matches the year of their car.
 An excellent idea.
 Here are some things to consider.

 First the year of your car is not where to start your research.
 It took 6 months to a year for wealthy women to first see a “new” style in an advertisement before they were handmade by a local seamstress or ordered from a top designer.
 Less wealthy women may have been a few years behind fashion trends.
 They also didn’t replace certain clothes (like coats) as often as hats.
-Begin your research with styles at least a year ahead of your car model and don’t be afraid to dip back a little earlier than that.
+Begin your research with styles at least a year ahead of your car model but don’t be afraid to dip back a little earlier than that.
 Ask me for help if you need photos and illustrations of your year(s).

 Once you decide what outfit you want, it’s time to start shopping or sewing.
 Your budget will determine what you can achieve.